divyansh1195/Restaurant-Reviews-Sentiment-Analysis/README.md

 ![Heroku-Error](readme_resources/application-error-heroku.png)

 ## About the App
 The Restaurant Reviews Sentiment Analysis is a Flask web application which classifies/detects sentiments of customers as positive or negative sentiments.
+In this ML-NLP model, restaurant reviews dataset from Kaggle (also available in UCI ML Library) was used to perform Sentiment Analysis using Stemming and Bag of Words model to classify reviews into two sentiments — Liked(1) and Disliked(0).
+Since, the data is fairly balanced, we are only concerned with accuracy_score.
+From various Classifiers, highest accuracy achieved was 81% with cross_val_score of 79.4%.

 The code is written in Python 3.6.10 and it makes use of NLTK library for text processing.
 If you don't have Python installed, you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository:
 ```bash
 pip install -r requirements.txt